znamlab/senses-in-motion/_pages/home.md

 </div>

 <div class="col-sm-12">
-<h2>Registration</h2>
+<h2>Venue and registration</h2>
-The symposium will take place in the auditorium at the Sainsbury Wellcome Centre.
+The symposium will take place in person in the auditorium at the Sainsbury Wellcome Centre.
 Please register as the auditorium has a capacity limit.
 <p></p>
 <div class="text-center">
 <a class="btn btn-primary btn-lg" href="https://www.eventbrite.co.uk/e/391517879517" role="button">Click here to register</a>